 For food, I ate at a Russian restaurant one night, and a noodle place the next night.
 During the day I bought a couple of snacks and I had waffles for breakfast on the second day.
 In total, I would estimate I spent around 100RMB on food.

 I splurged on the Hostel and got myself a fancy en-suite double room for 300RMB.
-There are cheap dorm beds available, but the extra cost for an en-suite was worth it.
+There are cheap dorm beds available, but the extra cost for an en-suite was worth it, especially as it had a heated mattress!
 The hostel I stayed at was Solid Stone International Hostel which I booked through Hostelworld.
 Not all hotels in China accept foreigners so it’s best to stick to ones listed on international sites.